My journey with cancer began in 1996 at the age of 31.

 So now, 22 years after my first diagnosis, 15 years of Herceptin, and 6 years on Perjeta,

 I read my latest PET scan which shows no active metastatic disease.
-My cancer has not shown on scans for a long time except in 2013 where a slight glow was seen behind my breastbone.
-In 2002 I was on Zometa because of cancer spots in my spine and hip bones, but stopped after a few years because it caused many health issues..
+In 2002 I was on Zometa because of cancer spots in my spine and hip bones, but stopped after a few years because it caused many health issues.
+New “pitting” shows in my bones where cancer grew then went dormant.

 I’m a fighter, but having Hashimoto’s on top of all this … I’m tired… really tired.